revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ```

 </blockquote>

 </details>

 ---

-16. Junior developers want to repeat a particular part of the task a finite number of times in python.How is his senior going to help him to repeat the code?
+16.Junior developers want to repeat a particular part of the task a finite number of times in python.How is his senior going to help him to repeat the code?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)